Privacy incident response plan

 Questions to ask when developing your plan

-This section is designed to be used in conjunction with the Office of the Privacy Commissioner’s guidance on how to respond to privacy breaches.
+This section is designed to be used in conjunction with the OPC’s guidance on how to respond to privacy breaches.

 There are 4 steps when managing with a privacy breach.
 The same process is undertaken in response to privacy incidents, though it’s unlikely an agency would be required to notify in the event of an incident.

 Once a privacy breach is discovered it needs to be contained and assessed immediately.

 - Is the first step of your plan to contain the breach as soon as it has been identified?

 - Does your plan have clear instructions regarding who staff should contact to conduct an initial investigation and make containment recommendations?

 - Is it clear within your plan when to escalate the incident and invoke the response plan?

 - Does your plan clearly set out who needs to be informed in the event of an incident and when the incident needs to be reported to the Police?